-This entire blog is speaking from personal experience.
-I know the idea of these little games to increase engagement and to gain followers seem harmless and overall beneficial.
-But I promise you that doing this will have long-term damage to your page.
+If you are trying to gain followers, you may be tempted to join an Instagram Pod or Facebook Engagement Group.
+I am here to tell you that that is one of the biggest mistakes of trying to gain followers.
+I know the idea of these games to increase engagement and to gain followers seem harmless and overall beneficial.
+But I promise you that doing this will have long-term damage to your social page.

-Here is my experience with each one individually:
+Here is my personal experience with each one individually:

 I was a part of a pod when this idea first started out a few years ago.
-Now at the time, the algorithm was a lot different.
-However the concept was the same – to bring more engagement to your recent post.
-But here’s why they don’t work.
-People are not that responsible.
+Now although the algorithm was a lot different back then, here’s why these don’t work.
+Simply put, people are not that responsible.
 I was always one of those people that would like and comment right away to other people’s posts.
-But there were a few people in our group that would literally post and run.
+But there were a few people in our group that would literally post and leave.
 They would never stick around to do the same for the other people in the group.

 I explain more of why Pods don’t work in the next section below because the idea of Pods has grown to MASSIVE sizes.
 The idea has grown far bigger than Instagram can handle in a group DM.
 And now they must be moderated via a Facebook Group.

 Facebook Engagement Groups

 If you aren’t familiar with these Engagement Groups, it’s essentially a large Instagram Pod.
 The one I joined on Facebook had over 5,000 active members, had strict rules for participation, and had many different opportunities per day to join games to increase likes, comments, Story Views, Tik Tok views, etc. I felt confident that I would be able to gain more traction on Instagram.
 Since there were many members, there would be probably 50-300 participants depending on the type of game.
 I thought that even 50 extra likes on my content would be a win!
 Here’s why I was wrong.